Smoke on the water: the impacts of wildfire ash deposition on surface ocean biology

 Wildfire activity on Septemeber 8, 2020 along the US West Coast montitored by the GOES-17 satellite.
 Credit: NOAA/CIRA

 How the character of both the ash (e.g., chemical quality, fertilizing v. toxic) and the starting microbial community composition (e.g., diversity, size distribution) influences the microbial response to ash-derived material is unknown.
-As an National Science Foundation Ocean Sciences Postdoctoral Fellow, I will address this knowledge gap by investigating the physiological responses of marine plankton off the U.S West Coast to different types of ash generated from local wildfires and plant biomass.
+As an National Science Foundation Ocean Sciences Postdoctoral Fellow, I am addressing this knowledge gap by investigating the physiological responses of marine plankton off the U.S West Coast to different types of ash generated from local wildfires and plant biomass.